ginstrom/paladin-novel/cline_docs/continuity.md

 - **Domains**: Healing and joy
 - **Symbol**: Intertwined circles
 - **Role**: Primary divine patron of Gond's paladin calling
-- **Manifestation**: Speaks through Gond at critical moments, causing his face to glow with otherworldly light
+- **Manifestation**: Speaks through Gond at critical moments, causing his face to glow with otherworldly light.
+Her symbol (intertwined circles) can momentarily appear on Gond's brow, replacing the slave brand, visible to those with spiritual sensitivity (Ch 19 during discussion with Sir Roderick, seen by Sim & Silviana; Ch 20 during healing of shadow-touched elf, seen by Silviana, Aelindra, and the healed elf).

 #### Turin
 - **Domains**: Blessing weapons and armor